dibachi/dibachi/README.md

 and computer architecture.
 A bigger project I am considering is making my own quadruped robot, stylistically similar to Boston Dynamics's Spot robot.
 You can check out my progress in the repo if I ever find the time to get started.

-You can check out some more stuff I've done on my resume.
-If you have any questions about my work or just want to chat, you can shoot me an email at jackdibachi@gmail.com or DM me on Twitter @jackdibachi if that's more your thing.
+You can check out some more stuff I've done on my resume, under repo 👉dibachi.
+If you have any questions about my work or just want to chat, you can connect with me on LinkedIn or DM me on Twitter if that's more your thing.

 Later!